Join the Movement - Sign the Delay Manifesto 📑

 Apple also stated, “... later this year, when kids browse apps on the App Store, they also won’t be shown apps with age ratings higher than the ones set by their parents in the places we feature apps on our storefront.”
 This is a significant improvement from the current situation, where every child account can still see mature apps rated 17+.

-Although these are improvements, app descriptions are still vague, inconsistent, and aren’t created with child safety in mind.
+Although these new age rating categories align with current federal law (COPPA for 13+), the ratings are still inaccurate, were changed to encourage downloads instead of child safety, and the app descriptions are still vague and inconsistent, and aren’t created with child safety in mind.
 The App Store’s primary objective is to compel visitors to download apps.
 Not consider an app’s risks prior to download.

 Parents Will Be Able to Control Contacts